Sosobora/CG-L1/README.md

 	glutMainLoop()
   passes control to GLUT which begins its internal loop

- # We have learnt to create simple programs using tools specific for this application programming interface.
+ # We have learnt to create simple programs using specific tools of this application programming interface.